john9francis/radiation-modeling/time-spent-thesis.md

 - 3/25 6:50 pm .75 hr working on figure captions
 - 3/26 9:18 am 1.75 hrs working on figure captions
+- 3/26 12:45 pm 2 hrs thesis class, scheduling defense, and talking with professors
+- 3/26 3:56 pm working on grammer and sentence structure